 It may be that the driver made a mistake or was careless, or it could be that the car was faulty, or possibly that another driver or third party did something to cause an accident leaving you with an injury.
-As long as your injury was caused by someone else’s actions, you can make a personal injury claim for compensation.
+As long as your injury was caused by someone else’s actions, you may be able to claim compensation.

-In order to make a successful taxi accident claim, you need to be able to determine and prove who was at fault.
+In order to make a successful taxi accident claim, you need to be able to determine and prove who was at fault, whether that be taxi drivers or other road users.

-Proving liability can often be quite complicated so it is a great help to consult with an experienced legal team that can give sound advice on the best course of action to take.
+Proving liability can often be quite complicated so it is a great help to consult with an experienced legal team that can give sound advice on the best course of action to take for your compensation claim.

-Here at Advice.co.uk, we work with specialist personal injury solicitors and can offer you free help and guidance, and also direct you to an experienced solicitor should you need more in-depth legal advice or representation.
+Here at Advice.co.uk, we work with specialist personal injury solicitors and can help answer any questions you may have, such as ‘What is the average settlement for a taxi cab accident?’.
+They could also direct you to an experienced solicitor should you need more in-depth legal advice or representation.

 Select a Section

-- What Is A Taxi Or Minicab Accident?
+- Could I Claim For A Taxi Or Minicab Accident?

 - How Is Compensation For A Taxi Passenger Accident Claim Calculated?

-- What Else Can A Payout For Taxi Passenger Accident Claim Include?
+- What Else Can A Payout For Taxi Passenger Accident Include?

 - How Long Do I Have To Make A Taxi Accident Claim